 S.B.
 No. 466 amends the definition of "fetal death certificate" in the Health and Safety Code.
-The bill specifies that a fetal death certificate is to be filed for any fetus weighing 350 grams or more, or if the weight is unknown, for a fetus that is 20 weeks or older based on the last normal menstrual period.
-Additionally, the bill introduces a provision that allows for a fetal death certificate to be issued for a fetus of any weight or gestational age if a family member requests it.
+The bill specifies that a fetal death certificate is to be filed for any fetus weighing 350 grams or more, or if the weight is unknown, for a fetus that is 20 weeks or more in gestational age.
+Additionally, the bill allows for a fetal death certificate to be issued for a fetus of any weight or gestational age if a family member requests it.

-This legislation aims to clarify the criteria under which a fetal death certificate can be issued, expanding the definition to include cases where family members seek documentation regardless of the fetus's weight or gestational age.
+The changes made by this bill aim to broaden the criteria under which a fetal death certificate can be issued, ensuring that families have the option to obtain a certificate for their loss regardless of the fetus's weight or gestational age.
 The bill will take effect immediately upon receiving a two-thirds vote from both houses of the legislature; otherwise, it will become effective on September 1, 2025.

 Senate Committee Report: Health and Safety Code 674.001 (Health and Safety Code 674)